dipy/GPUStreamlines/README.md

 # GPUStreamlines

 ## Installation
+When cloning the repo, please use "git clone --recursive" to pull all the requirements.

 To install, simply run `./build_cuslines.sh`.
 This will place the cuslines library and files within a new subdirectory `./install` as well as copy the example script.

 ## Running the examples